opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Turns the Source content into a shadow that can be distorted and faded to a color with a variable transparency and blur.

 The distortion can be done like in the Free Distort effect (see  :ref:`Free Distort <free_distort>`  ).
-The fade Color can be defined by Red, Green and Blue values and an Intensity can be set.
+The fade Color can be defined by Red, Green and Blue values and a Fade intensity can be set.
 A different Blur and Transparency value can be set for the top and the bottom part of the Source content, in order to have a more realistic shadow.

 .. _glow: